Eomys/pyleecan-doc/code.contribution.rst

 Once the development step done, you will be able to share your work to the PYLEECAN community.
 To do that, Github provides the
 **Pull requests**, which  is a method of submitting contributions to an open development project.
-You can visit this `page <https://help.github.com/articles/creating-a-pull-request-from-a-fork/>`__ to know how to make pull request from forked repository.
+You can visit this `page <https://help.github.com/articles/creating-a-pull-request-from-a-fork/>`__ to know how to make pull requests from a forked repository.